In this article: Which are the most popular beaches in Hurghada? Which beaches in Hurghada are worth visiting? Where are the best beaches in Hurghada?

 The most expensive beaches are located in Sahl Hasheesh and El Gouna.
 The entrance fee varies from 200-300 Egyptian Pounds (LE.).
 Check the price beforehand.

-There are lots of public beaches between Bella Vista and Sunrise adults-only hotel in Hurghada.
+There are lots of public beaches between Bella Vista and Sunrise adults-only hotel.
 At the moment there are at least five beaches: Orange Beach, Anemone Beach, Navy Chalets, Mahmaya and Embassy beach club.

 All the beaches have different entrance fees and services.
 I recommend you to go and check the beach yourself before deciding if you are going to stay there or not.
-Not all the beaches include a towel, so take your towel with you and go to explore Hurghada beaches.
+Since not all the beaches include a towel, take your towel with you and go to explore Hurghada beaches.
 There are lots of them.

 Actually, they are both located next to each other, at the beginning of Old Sheraton Road, close to El Mamsha and Marriot hotel.